smudge/decks/railsconf-2022/slides.md

 ![incentives-everyone](/images/incentives-everyone.png)

 <!--
+And so now, talk about aligning incentives

-And so now our PMs, our designers, our mobile engineers, and many others are using this shared language of Personas to collaborate and iterate.
+we've been joined by PMs, designers, mobile engineers, and many other stakeholders across the company, all of whom are relying on "flavors" of the demo environment -- and on this shared language of personas -- to collaborate and iterate on the Betterment product.
 -->

 ---